cyborch/tsa-json/README.md

 TimeStampRequest:

- - version: 1 at the time of this writing
+ - version: 2 at the time of this writing
- - messageImprint: The hashing algorithm and the hash of the data to be time-stamped.
- - context: The context in which the data is to be time-stamped.
-This field is optional and will be carried as-is to the response.
+ - message: The message to be time-stamped, which can be any json value.
  - nonce: The nonce is a large random number with a high probability that the client generates it only once (e.g., a 128 bit integer).